shaik1002/biggitlabbomb/doc/operations/metrics.md

 | More than one hour and less than 72 hours | Hourly |
 | More than 72 hours | Daily |

-### Metrics ingestion limits

-Metrics ingest a maximum of 102,400 bytes per minute.
-When the limit is exceeded, a `429 Too Many Requests` response is returned.

-To request a limit increase to 1,048,576 bytes per minute, contact [GitLab support](https://about.gitlab.com/support/).

 ### Data retention

 GitLab has a retention limit of 30 days for all ingested metrics.

-### Create an issue for a metric

-You can create an issue to track any action taken to resolve or investigate a metric.
-To create an issue for a metric:

-1. On the left sidebar, select **Search or go to** and find your project.
-1. Select **Monitor > Metrics**.
-1. From the list of metrics, select a metric.
-1. Select **Create issue**.

-The issue is created in the selected project and pre-filled with information from the metric.
-You can edit the issue title and description.

-### View issues related to a metric

-1. On the left sidebar, select **Search or go to** and find your project.
-1. Select **Monitor > Metrics**.
-1. From the list of metrics, select a metric.
-1. Scroll to **Related issues**.
-1. Optional.
-To view the issue details, select an issue.